How To Care and Grow Beautiful Lilac Trees And Bushes

 The lilac bears beautiful and fragrant flowers.
 As plants grow taller and their stems become mature, the flowers will appear smaller, fewer, and more “invisible.”

-For the lilacs to develop a good framework of branches, promote robust new growth, and help it produce vibrant blooms.
+For the lilacs to develop a good framework of branches, promote robust new growth, and help produce vibrant blooms.
 Also, annual maintenance and pruning keep lilacs healthy and vigorous.

 Annual pruning removes diseased (powdery mildew) and unproductive stems from the soil.
 Thinning encourages properly spaced new growth.